What to look for in a bookmaker review

 An expert reviewer who knows what they’re talking about will not make claims about a site “just because.”
 If the review presents something as either positive or negative, it should also get into why this feature is good or bad.
 Blanket statements and unsupported claims are common markers of a bad review.

 Furthermore, someone who writes bookmaker reviews should already be very familiar with what betting sites have to offer these days.
 Remember, a bookie is only as good as it can beat the competition.
 A proper review should compare bookmakers to one another.
 These bookmakers comparison are most reliable when presented as cold, hard numbers: odds, bookmaker margins, payouts.
 All of these are very easy to compare against the competition, precisely because they are numbers.

 If a review fails to mention how the gambling operator matches up against its strongest competitors, it might be an indication that it’s not truly an objective, honest review.
 No bookmaker exists in a vacuum, and neither should reviews.

 While yes, the quality even the best online bookies can vary greatly – nothing is ever black and white.
-No betting site is perfect, and there are always some flaws to point out.
+No betting site is perfect, and there are always some flaws to point out (read this – bookies news).
 Also, some bookies simply specialise in different things than others, and you need to be aware of this.
 Some are better for live betting, some are better at certain sports than others… You get the picture.

 Conversely, it’s quite rare that a bookie is completely terrible in all aspects of their service.
 There are usually at least one or two redeeming qualities.
 A good review should read like constructive criticism that points out where there’s room for improvement – not a damning verdict.